anpham6/android-docs/source/document/android/interface.rst

   - *NodeUI* method **setFontVariantAlternates** for system resolved font family was created.
   - *NodeUI* property getter **fontVariantAlternates** for usage of alternate glyphs was created.
   - *NodeUI* property getter **fontSynthesis** for available rendering capabilities was created.

+.. versionchanged:: 5.5.2

+  - *NodeUI* property getter **locales** uses inheritance for inline text elements with :doc:`defaultIntlLocales <../../settings/android>` as the fallback.

 .. versionadded:: 5.5.0